 The hop plant is a vigorous, climbing, herbaceous perennial, usually trained to grow up strings in a trellis system.
 A field of this unique plant is referred to as a “hop yard.”
 Under good conditions, hops can easily grow twenty feet in the three to four month-long growing season.

-Today, beer hops for brewing are back and in great demand in Sonoma County, thanks to its thriving craft beer industry.
+Beer hops for brewing are back and in great demand in Sonoma County today, thanks to its thriving craft beer industry.
 CLICK HERE to learn more about that, courtesy of the University of California Cooperative Extension, UCCE.
-From big craft breweries that distribute nationwide such as Lagunitas, to smaller breweries with cult followings, including Russian River brewery, Sonoma County offers a wealth of great, local beers.
+From big craft breweries that distribute nationwide such as Lagunitas, to smaller breweries with cult followings, including Crooked Goat brewery, Sonoma County offers a wealth of great, local beers.

-With our initial success, our hop yard will soon expand.
 We are excited that our fresh hops are in demand from local beer makers for their seasonal brews.
-In September, we look forward to raising a glass of great local beer after a hard day of work on the farm – beer brewed with Capracopia hops.
+In September, we look forward to raising a glass of great local beer after a hard day of work on the farm—beer brewed with Capracopia hops.
 Cheers!